12-Month Wedding Timeline

 The majority of your guests should have returned their RSVP cards by now.

-But you’re not the only one who has RSVPs that did not respond by your deadline date, so don’t stress too much because you’re not alone.
+But you’re not the only one with RSVPs that did not respond by your deadline, so don’t stress too much because you’re not alone.

 If you have a list of people on the fence or may be interested in coming to your reception, it is worth sending one final follow-up email or making a phone call, asking them politely if they are coming to your wedding and mentioning what they will miss if they do not come.